zuri-training/excel-comp-107/README.md

 At this endpoint, when a user clicks the button that performs this action, their files will be analyzed for any duplicates, which will be highlighted and our system will save a copy of their highlighted excel file to the database, which they can download at a later date or immediately.

-# 2. Remove duplicates duplicates, return single file (Clean file):
+# 2. Remove duplicates, return single file (Clean file):

 At this endpoint, when a user clicks the button that performs this action, their files will be analyzed for any duplicates, which will be removed and our system will save a copy of their clean excel file to the database, which they can download at a later date or immediately.

-# 3. Highlight duplicates duplicates, return two files (Original and highlighted files):
+# 3. Highlight duplicates, return two files (Original and highlighted files):

 At this endpoint, when a user clicks the button that performs this action, their files will be analyzed for any duplicates, which will be highlighted and our system will save a copy of their highlighted and original excel files to the database, which they can download at a later date or immediately.

-# 4. Remove duplicates duplicates, return two files (Clean and highlighted files):
+# 4. Remove  duplicates, return two files (Clean and highlighted files):

 At this endpoint, when a user clicks the button that performs this action, their files will be analyzed for any duplicates, which will be removed and our system will save a copy of their highlighted and original excel files to the database, which they can download at a later date or immediately.